 MARK MAHONEY is the former Associate Director of NYSBA's Media Services and Public Affairs Department.

 This article originally appeared in the March/April 2014 NYSBA State Bar News.

-Key Privacy and Information Security Issues Impacting the Practice of Law
+Key Privacy and Information Security Issues Impacting the Practice of Law our computer and your smartphone have transformed the practice of law.

 By Katherine Suchocki